Migrating from Cori to Perlmutter¶

 MPICH_GPU_SUPPORT_ENABLED to 1.

-This table summarizes the GPU programming models supported on Perlmutter's GPU nodes (where Nvidia, CCE, and GNU are vendor supported, while LLVM is NERSC supported):
+This table summarizes the GPU programming models supported on Perlmutter's GPU nodes (where Nvidia, CCE, and GNU are vendor supported, while LLVM and Intel are available and in progress via NERSC effort):

 And the table below shows the recommended Programming Environment for various Programming Models: